VenusProtocol/venus-protocol-documentation/guides/market-interaction/liquidation.md

 {% hint style="warning" %}
 Please note that the liquidation process involves complex calculations and requires a deep understanding of Venus Protocol.
 It's essential to thoroughly test and validate your liquidation bot before deploying it in a production environment.
 Additionally, keep track of any changes or updates to the Venus Protocol that may impact the liquidation process.
 {% endhint %}

+## Forced liquidations

+Usually, accounts are only eligible to be liquidated if they are under-collateralized, as it is described in the previous sections.
+Exceptionally, if the feature "forced liquidations" is enabled in one market, borrow positions can be liquidated in that market even when the health rate of the involved user is greater than 1 (that means, when the account is collateralized).
+Moreover, the close factor check would be ignored, allowing the liquidation of 100% of the debt in one transaction.

+Based on the implementation done by Compound [here](https://github.com/compound-finance/compound-protocol/pull/123/files), the idea is to support force liquidations in a similar way, but with a custom feature flat setteable via VIP.
+Compound community talked about this feature in [this post](https://www.comp.xyz/t/deprecate-fei-market/3513).

+To check if "forced liquidations" are enabled in one market, the function `Comptroller.isForcedLiquidationEnabled(address vToken)` can be called on the Comptroller contract of the pool, providing the address of the market to check.

+**Availability**: this feature is only available right now in the Core pool.
+It will be enabled in the Isolated pools soon.

+### Example

+Given:

+* `vUSDT` collateral factor: 80%
+* 1 USDT = 1 BUSD = 1 USDC = $1 (for simplicity)
+* Close factor: 50%
+* Liquidation incentive: 10%
+* User with the following positions:
+  * Supply: 500 USDT
+  * Borrow: 200 BUSD
+  * Borrow: 100 USDC

+The health rate for this user would be `(500 * 0.8) / (200 + 100) = 1.33`.
+So, in normal circumstances, this user is not eligible to be liquidated.

+No, let’s say we enable the **forced liquidations in the BUSD market** (via VIP).
+Then:

+* Anyone will be allowed to liquidate the BUSD position of the previous user.
+Moreover, the close factor limit won’t be taken into account.
+So, the following liquidation would be doable:
+  * Repay amount: 200 BUSD
+  * Collateral market to seize: USDT

+* By doing this liquidation, 220 USDT (repay amount + liquidation incentive) would be seized from the user’s collateral.

+* After the liquidation, the global position of our user would be:
+  * Supply: 280 USDT (500 USDT - 220 USDT seized during the liquidation)
+  * Borrow: 0 BUSD
+  * Borrow: 100 USDC

+* So, the new health rate would be `(280 * 0.8 / 100) = 2.24`.
+They will be still ineligible for regular liquidations

+* Because the forced liquidation is not enabled in the USDC market, the USDC debt cannot be liquidated (because the health rate is greater than 1).